 Some leases allow for the ground rent to be increased at set intervals throughout the lease.

-The lease will also set out what the freeholder must do regarding maintenance and repairs of the building and insuring the building.
+The lease will also set out how the freeholder must maintain and repair the building.

 How many years there are left on the lease